 Find Treatment Today

 Although Women for Sobriety and other support groups offer tools for recovery, women battling addiction are strongly advised to get treatment first.
 This step allows therapists to truly dig deep with the individual and unravel problematic motivations for substance abuse disorders.
 This step also provides women with detox programs and healing methods to use without solely depending on another medication or the support of others for help.

 Once treatment and detox occur, each woman knows she has taken the first step in changing her life.
 This will result in her having tackled deeper issues before entering support groups and benefitting from her peer group.
-If you or a loved one combats a substance use disorder, contact a compassionate treatment provider for help finding available support groups.
+If you or a loved one is struggling with a substance use disorder, contact a treatment provider for help finding available support groups and other treatment options.

 Krystina Murray has received a B.A. in English at Georgia State University, has over 5 years of professional writing and editing experience, and over 15 years of overall writing experience.
 She enjoys traveling, fitness, crafting, and spreading awareness of addiction recovery to help people transform their lives.